Huzzari/C1CodingAssignment/README.md

 # C1 Coding Assignment

 ## Overview
 Here are my solutions to the 2 example questions and the bonus question.
 I made a simple Typescript project to be able to use types and add some basic testing for the functions using Jest.
+Use 'npm install' from the command line to install the required packages, then you can use 'npm test' to run through all the unit tests.

 ## Question One: